-The BCYC membership size stood at 228 as of 31 December 2020.
-The BCYC continued to expand its membership and activities to engage and provide platforms for youths to build meaningful connections within the Singapore community and with peers in China.
+As of 31 December 2021, the BCYC membership stood at 245.
+The BCYC continues to expand its membership with activities targeted at engaging and providing platforms for youths to build meaningful connections within the Singapore community and with peers in China.

-Key activities organised in 2020 included two new initiatives - Knowledge Exchange Collectives and Cultural Showcase.
-Six sessions of Knowledge Exchange Collectives and three sessions Cultural Showcase were conducted.
+Key activities organised for BCYC in 2021 included Knowledge Xchange and Xpertise Session.
+4 sessions of Knowledge Exchange sessions and 9 Xpertise Session were conducted.